Soil salinity control: Primary cause

-The primary cause of man-made salinization is the salt brought in with irrigation water.
-All irrigation water derived from rivers or groundwater, however 'sweet', contains salts that remain behind in the soil after the water has evaporated.
+Man-made salinization is primarily caused by salt found in irrigation water.
+All irrigation water derived from rivers or groundwater, regardless of water purity, contains salts that remain behind in the soil after the water has evaporated.

-For example, assuming irrigation water with a low salt concentration of 0.3 g/L (equal to 0.3 kg/m³ corresponding to an electric conductivity of about 0.5 FdS/m) and a modest annual supply of irrigation water of 10,000 m³/ha (almost 3 mm/day) brings 3,000 kg salt/ha each year.
-In the absence of sufficient natural drainage (as in waterlogged soils) and without a proper leaching and drainage program to remove salts, this would lead to a high soil salinity and reduced crop yields in the long run.
+For example, assuming irrigation water with a low salt concentration of 0.3 g/L (equal to 0.3 kg/m3 corresponding to an electric conductivity of about 0.5 FdS/m) and a modest annual supply of irrigation water of 10,000 m3/ha (almost 3 mm/day) brings 3,000 kg salt/ha each year.
+With the absence of sufficient natural drainage (as in waterlogged soils), and proper leaching and drainage program to remove salts, this would lead to high soil salinity and reduced crop yields in the long run.

-Much of the water used in irrigation has a higher salt content than in this example, which is compounded by the fact that many irrigation projects use a far greater annual supply of water.
+Much of the water used in irrigation has a higher salt content than 0.3 g/L, compounded by irrigation projects using a far greater annual supply of water.
 Sugar cane, for example, needs about 20,000 m3/ha of water per year.
-As a result, irrigated areas often receive more than 3,000 kg/ha of salt per year and some receive as much as 10,000 kg/ha/year.
+As a result, irrigated areas often receive more than 3,000 kg/ha of salt per year, with some receiving as much as 10,000 kg/ha/year.

 Secondary cause

 The secondary cause of salinization is waterlogging in irrigated land.
 Irrigation causes changes to the natural water balance of irrigated lands.
 Large quantities of water in irrigation projects are not consumed by plants and must go somewhere.
-In irrigation projects it is impossible to achieve 100% irrigation efficiency where all the irrigation water is consumed by the plants.
-The maximum attainable irrigation efficiency is about 70% but usually it is less than 60%.
+In irrigation projects, it is impossible to achieve 100% irrigation efficiency where all the irrigation water is consumed by the plants.
+The maximum attainable irrigation efficiency is about 70%, but usually, it is less than 60%.
 This means that minimum 30%, but usually more than 40% of the irrigation water is not evaporated and it must go somewhere.

 Most of the water lost this way is stored underground which can change the original hydrology of local aquifers considerably.
 Many aquifers cannot absorb and transport these quantities of water, and so the water table rises leading to waterlogging.